 Major Modes Lesson

-We then go through each mode individually and talk about the specific character and sound of that mode so that we can then use this information in our soloing and improvisation.
+We will work through each mode individually and talk about the specific character and sound of that mode so that we can then use this information in our soloing and improvisation.

 A mode is essentially a scale with an exotic name.
 We have learnt previously that every major scale has a relative minor scale which contains the exact same notes, but starts and ends on the 6th note of the major scale.